socketsupply/docs/guides/faq/index.md

 tools are sync'd between team members and can be reverted and exported with <b>Operator Time Machine</b>.

+## Why would anyone use a GUI?
+Do you even 1337??

+Microsoft acquired a UI called Github for 7.5 Billion USD.
+People like GUIs.

 ## Do you collect telemetry data?

 No!
 Use `Little Snitch` or `MITM` if you want to double check.
 But our